WoofyIO/Queercon-app/README.md

 # Queercon ionic app
 The NG app, linked to appcenter.ms

+Please check the wiki for setup and build instructions

 Now using native ionic + cordova.

 Please look at the issues for things to work on if your looking for something to keep you busy ;)